 How you find and engage your target market will vary depending on the product or service.

-Advertising, leveraging existing networks and — to a certain extent — cold calls and emails can help you engage your target audience in a your market validation process.
+Advertising, leveraging existing networks, and — to a certain extent — cold calls and emails can help you engage your target audience in your market validation process.

-You can also work with a dedicated research or respondent recruitment service, to outsource responsibility of finding the right interviewees — these partners may also have more experience and a greater reach too.
+You can also work with dedicated research or respondent recruitment service, to outsource the responsibility of finding the right interviewees — these partners may also have more experience and a greater reach.

 It’s also worth considering whether you should incentivize participation by offering something in exchange for people’s time.

 A word of warning though: it’s often against market research rules and regulations to offer a discount or voucher code for your own business, as a thank you for taking part.

 Whilst incentives may be required for some research studies, often people are often willing to share their feedback voluntarily, so don’t let this put you off if your budgets are tight!

 Conducting market validation is only worth doing if you uncover genuine user needs, beliefs and intentions.
 Very often though, responses can be hugely impacted by the intent or desires of the person conducting the interview.

 It’s therefore essential that you strip all bias out of the process, by ensuring that questions are open-ended, neutral, and pre-planned.

 The first few questions should be focused on understanding how and why interviewees do certain things or behave in certain ways, without ever suggesting solutions or changes.